-Dave has a wide range of experience in the building, infrastructure, emergency management and research sectors.
-The majority of his work involves the co-ordination of complex multi-agency projects within and across these sectors, working at project governance level.
+Dave has a wide range of experience across the building, infrastructure, emergency management and research sectors.
+The majority of his work involves the leadership and co-ordination of complex multi-agency projects across these sectors.

 Developing and facilitating crisis exercises is just one of Sandra’s areas of expertise.

 Sandra has assisted a range of organisations with their planning for emergency events, covering everything from developing crisis management and business continuity capabilities to preparing for pandemics.
 She has also helped organisations to prepare for their involvement in both local and national exercises.